telekom/pubsub-horizon/README.md

 <details>
 <summary><strong>RESTful design</strong></summary>
 Horizon allows event providers to publish events by simply calling an API.
-There is no need to deal with a specific message broker technology and study all the technical details .
+There is no need to deal with a specific message broker technology and study all the technical details.
 Receiving events is similarly simple, either by providing an HTTP endpoint for callback requests or by calling a different API.
 The existing interfaces make it very easy to integrate Horizon with a wide range of applications as the only capability required is to be able to make an HTTP request or receive one.
 </details>
 <br />
 <details>
 <summary><strong>Powerful message filtering</strong></summary>
-Horizon's message filtering capabilities are an hybrid of topic-based and contend-based.
+Horizon's message filtering capabilities are a hybrid of topic-based and contend-based.
 Published events are processed and delivered to consumers based on the subscriptions to the corresponding event types.
-Optionally, consumers can declare simple or more complex fltering rules for customizing what data or parts of the data should be delivered to them based on the contents of the event message.
+Optionally, consumers can declare simple or more complex filtering rules for customizing what data or parts of the data should be delivered to them based on the contents of the event message.
 In addition, event providers can define scopes for their data for fine-grained control over what subscribers are allowed to see.
 </details>
 <br />